Transcendental meditation course (Sat/Sun and Mon evening)

 A wide range of resulting improvements in all areas of life from just 20 minutes of twice-daily transcendental meditation practice have been indicated by more than 700 scientific research studies, including reductions in symptoms of anxiety, depression, PTSD and addiction.
 Also, improvements in sleep, self-confidence, relationships, well-being and clarity of thought as well as a whole spectrum of physical health problems.

-Dr. Gemma Beckley is qualified full-time independent teacher of Transcendental Meditation (‘TM’) and has been running courses for many thousands of people from all walks of life, with a whole range of diagnoses for over 10 years.
+Dr Gemma Beckley is a qualified independent teacher of Transcendental Meditation (‘TM’) and has been running retreats and courses for many thousands of people from all walks of life.
 Gemma formerly qualified as a HCPC registered Clinical Psychologist with many years of experience working in the NHS.